SB-5984

 Plain Language

-When the operator knows a user is a minor, or when the AI companion chatbot is directed to minors, the operator must disclose that the chatbot is AI-generated and not human at the beginning of the interaction and repeat that disclosure at least every hour during continuous use — a significantly more frequent reminder cadence than the three-hour interval for general users under Section 3.
-The operator must also prevent the chatbot from claiming to be human, including when directly asked.
-The trigger is either actual knowledge of the user's minor status or the chatbot being directed to minors as a product category.
+When the operator knows a user is a minor or the chatbot is directed to minors, the AI identity disclosure must be provided at the beginning of the interaction and repeated at least every hour — three times more frequently than the general three-hour requirement for all users under Sec.
+3. The operator must also prevent the chatbot from claiming to be human or generating output that contradicts the disclosure.
+This provision is triggered by actual knowledge of minor status or by the chatbot being directed to minors as a product category.

 Statutory Text